Best things to do in Toronto

 Why go?
 This macabre walking tour is also a great way to acquaint yourself with the place’s nooks and crannies.
 A cloaked tour guide carrying a lantern will lead you to Toronto's spookiest spots, including haunted theaters and the Mackenzie House, supposedly one of the city's most active paranormal sites.
 Not worried about nightmares?
 Grab a ticket for a night-time seance, where the Victorian supernatural awaits you.

 What is it?
-There's no shortage of shopping in this city, from the chichi designers at Eaton Centre to homegrown produce at St. Lawrence Market.
+There's a generous helping of shops scattered across Toronto from the chichi designers at Eaton Centre to homegrown produce at St. Lawrence Market.

 What is it?
 The unexpected combination of Hungarian and Thai food at this restaurant is emblematic of Toronto's food scene.

 Why go?
 Almost half the population of Toronto was born outside Canada, so it is entirely possible to take your tummy on a trip around the world without ever leaving the city limits.
 Head to Chinatown, Little India, Little Italy and more to stuff your face, or sample fusion cuisine at Hungary Thai.
 Where else could you order both wiener schnitzel and pad thai?

 What is it?
 This brash 18th-century Gothic Revival castle—turret and all—stands out from the city's otherwise Victorian architecture.